mlcourses/lab-3-blog-post-group6_cs281/post.md

 ### LED D

 To light up LED D, We used two NOT gates, one OR gate and one XOR gate.
-The SOP expression that we used for this is (~B2)(~B1)(~B0) + (~B2)(B1)(~B0) + (~B2)(B1)(B0) + (B2)(~B1)(B0).
-We used K-Maps to simplify this into (~(B2) XOR ~(B1)) + B1.
+The SOP expression that we used for this is `(~B2)(~B1)(~B0) + (~B2)(B1)(~B0) + (~B2)(B1)(B0) + (B2)(~B1)(B0)`.
+We used K-Maps to simplify this into `(~(B2) XOR ~(B1)) + B1`.
 This helped us a lot in terms of efficiency since it simplified the logic and also reduced the number of gates needed to control LED D effectively.

 After determining the necessary gates (IC chips), we connected them accordingly with our K-Maps, ensuring proper routing of inputs and outputs.
-As necessary, we powered up the IC chips with Vcc and Gnd for a reliable operation.
+Again, we powered up the IC chips with Vcc and Gnd for a reliable operation.

 Here is a video of LED D working properly in all cases, to light up from number 0 to 5.
   [Vid of LED D working](https://youtube.com/shorts/KXEbo0dtIIU?feature=share)

-After building it, we tested the correctness of this.
+After building the circuit for D, we tested its correctness.
 With LED D wired correctly, LED D light up.
 This testing process involved systematically checking different input combinations and verifying the resulting LED illumination as expected according to the minimized expression, thereby validating the functionality of LED D and Circuit design for it.

 ### LED E (Vuong)

-Now we will continue to build the circuit that lights up LED E. This one has it circuit much more simple than the previous ones.
+Now we will continue to build the circuit that lights up LED E. This one has a much simpler circuit than the previous ones.
 The boolean expression for LED E is `(~B2)(~B0)`.
 See that we need the negation of the 2 inputs.
-Follow the istructions:
+Follow the instructions:

 - **Negate `B0` and `B2`:** First, we wire one hole on the same role with `B2` with an input pin on the Inverter gate (7404 IC chip) to negate `B2`.
 Similarly, wire a hole on the same role with `B0` to another inverter input pin on the 7404 (inverter) chip.

 - **Connect 2 outputs `~B0` and `~B2` together:** Choose a 2-input AND gate on the 7400 AND chip.
 Wire the output pin of `~B2` on the 7404 INVERTER chip and wire with 1 input pin on the AND 7400 chip.
 Next, wire the output pin of `~B0` on the same 7404 chip and connect it to the other input pin.
 We're nearly done with our circuit for the LED E. Now we only need to connect the output of the circuit to the LED.

 - **Connect the circuit to the 7-segment:** Now, wire the output of the AND gate we just built to an empty row on the breadboard, near the 7-segment.
 Take a resistor, wire one end of the resistor with the output of the circuit we just built.
 Connect the other end to the pin E on the 7-segment.
-Now, we're done with our cuircuit for LED E.
+Now, we're done with our circuit for LED E.

 - **Testing:** Due to the position of LED E, it should lights up when our Volt value is at 0 and 2.
 See the video to understand how it works.